Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Sat Nov 23 2024`
+Last update on `Sun Nov 24 2024`

-**38 day before 2025 ⏱** days before new years
+**37 day before 2025 ⏱** days before new years

-This README.md is updated with love, ❤️
+This README.md is updated with hate, ❤️